 We unloaded our bikes and left the boat tied to the dock.
 The sign says the same at all the county docks, No overnight stays.
 That's okay, we plan to be back well before dark, let alone morning.
 Off we go down the narrow shoulder-less road with no bike lanes toward Deer Harbor.
 It's easy to tell when the ferry unloads because the cars come at us bumper to bumper ten at a time.
 Thankfully, we are only riding one mile to the Turtleback Mountain trailhead and parking lot.

-We are exhausted when we load the bikes back into Kraken's cockpit..
-All the hiking is taking a toll on us.
+We are exhausted when we get back to the county dock and load the bikes into Kraken's cockpit.
+All the hot weather hiking is taking a toll on us.
 None of the hikes have been particularly hard but we have been at it daily for a week.

 We motored over to Fisherman Bay on Lopez Island.
 We knew we would have to anchor, but we also knew we would have flat water and a quiet evening.
 Fisherman Bay was crowded at the resorts but we had our pick of great anchor spots.
 I chose a little protected point of land near the S shaped entrance channel with deep water and high banks blocking the wind common to Fisherman Bay.
 We were snug as one can be and still be floating on a rope.

-Day 7, I put the motor on the dinghy for the first time this morning (10:30) because the run out through the entrance channel to the stairs leading to the village may have too much current for rowing.
+Day 7, I put the 2hp motor on the dinghy for the first time this morning.
+The short run out through the entrance channel to the stairway may have too much current for rowing.
 We bring with us towels, soap and a change of clothes and head for the village.
 The Lopez Village Park has a free hot shower (donations) and it is only fifty yards or so from where we land the dinghy.
 What a joy not having to hurry before my quarters run out.
 Not only are hot showers free but the facility is very nice as well.
 The water is really hot too and there is room in the shower for both of us.
 We come out of our private shower room new people smelling good.

 A half block away is the Lopez Saturday Market (it's Sunday), we wander over there, watch the herd of grazing bunnies and buy some really good fudge.
 We are in absolutely no hurry nor do we have a plan for our next nights location, so we wander the village until we circle back to the dinghy tied to the stairs.

-We motor across to "The Spit" Preserve, hike around, look for beach glass.
-Eventually, we up anchor and set course for Olga, another place on my bucket list of wanted photos.
+We motor the dinghy across to "The Spit" Preserve, hike around, look for beach glass.
+Eventually, we up anchor and set course for Olga, another place on my bucket list to get updated photos.
 The Olga float is full but I manage to fit our stern most fifteen feet on the dock.
 I had read that the restaurant gallery up the hill had a fire and was under new management so I wanted to see for myself.

 FYI, I have made a point of not reviewing local small businesses we come across, (restaurants, shops, etc.) this is because I want to pass on accurate, timeless local knowledge to fellow visitors, and not outdated useless flowery prose.
 My readers may be assured the parks, preserves, Islands and little coves, will still be there when they visit.